 M.S.N., Health Systems Administration with Case Management (Online)

 The graduate program in case management and health systems administration provides an integrated approach that promotes effective, collaborative utilization of clinical resources.
-(Admissions suspended for Spring 2020)
+(Admissions suspended)

 The professional role of nurses are explored in various health settings and community health nursing perspectives are the focal points of this program.
 After completion of the program course pre-requisites and the two “bridge” courses (11 credits), students can continue seamlessly into the M.S.N. degree tracks giving these RNs a unique opportunity to advance their careers as nurse practitioners or nurse administrators.
 Learn more about the R.N. to M.S.N.
 Degree Bridge »